hosseinmoein/Cheetah/README.md

         // The functor foot_master must be executed every 5 seconds
         // "interval_nanosec" is set to zero by default.
         // "repeat_count" is set to forever by default
-        // "repeat_recursively" is set to false by default
         //
         TimerAlarm<MyFoot>  timer (foot_master, 5);